Calibration of Local Volatility Models with Stochastic Interest Rates using Optimal Transport: Problem formulation

-We now formulate our primal problem which consists in selecting one of the possible calibrated models in $\cP(\mu_0,\tau,u)$.
-The selection is done by minimising a cost functional.
-Similarly to \cite[Proposition~3.4]{guo2022calibration}, since market constraints only depend on marginal distributions and the cost functional is convex, a combination of Markovian projection in Lemma \ref{lem: Markovian projection} and Jensen's inequality readily shows that we can restrict our attention to Markov process. \begin{lemma} Given an initial distribution $\mu_0$, expiration times $\tau$, and market prices $u$, we have
+Our primal problem consists of selecting one of the possible calibrated models in $\cP(\mu_0,\tau,u)$ by minimising a cost functional.
+The following key results asserts that when doing so, we can in fact restrict to Markov processes. \begin{proposition} Given an initial distribution $\mu_0$, expiration times $\tau$, and market prices $u$, we have